mjohnson324/MockDoc/docs/component-hierarchy.md

   - PatientProfile
     + PatientIndexItem

-**DoctorProfileContainer**
-  - DoctorProfileHeader
-  - DoctorProfile
+**DoctorContainer**
-  - DoctorAppointmentsIndex
+  - Doctor
+    + DoctorsMap
+    + DoctorReviews
+      + DoctorReviewsItem
+    + DoctorAppointments
-    + DoctorAppointmentsIndexItem
+      + AppointmentsTable
-    - ReviewsIndex
-  + ReviewsIndexItem
+        + AppointmentsDayDisplay

 **SearchContainer**
-  - Search
+  - Search (This is the search bar)

 **SearchIndexContainer**
-- Search
-- SearchIndex
+- SearchIndex (This displays search results)
+  + DoctorsMap (Google Maps Display)
+  + SearchContainer
+    + Search
+  + SearchIndexItem
+      + AppointmentsTable (Holds Lists of Appointments sorted by day)
+        + AppointmentsDayDisplay (Each is a list of appointments)

 **BookingFormContainer**
   - BookingForm

-- AppointmentsTable
-  - AppointmentsDayDisplay

 **ReviewFormContainer**
   - ReviewForm

 ## Routes: